 In the network security world, Nmap is the king for fingerprinting systems and services over the network.

-The online port scanning service has many possible uses.
+This online port scanner has many possible use cases.
 For example:

 - Audit external firewall configurations

 - Discover open ports and services from an attackers perspective

 - Easily find listening hosts and services on an entire netblock

 - Use the IPv6 option to test firewalls and ports on IPv6 deployments

 Here are some advantages of a remote Nmap port scan over a local installation: